corelight/plotcap/README.md

 ## Examples

-`smtp.pcap` is a ~2h, ~4.3GB file with 8k packets in it.
+`smtp.pcap` is a ~2h, ~4.3GB file with 8 million packets in it.
 To reduce the number of plot points we increase the aggregation to 60s with `-i 60s`:

 ```shell